Best boutique wineries in the Yarra Valley

 Fast forward some 180 years and this popular vine-blanketed hinterland has also become one of the state’s most visited, with more than 5.5 million day-trippers exploring its rolling, vine-speckled slopes every year.

 But while A-list labels like De Bortoli, Domaine Chandon, Rochford and TarraWarra have helped the region barrel its way into the vine halls of fame, there’s more to the Yarra Valley than heaving wineries and crowded cellar doors.
-If you want to sip your way around the region while avoiding the tour-bus hot spots, these boutique cellar doors are the pick of the bunch.
+If you want to sip your way around the region while avoiding the masses, these boutique destinations are the pick of the bunch.

 Slides: The view from Boat O'Craigo, Boat O'Craigo cellar door, Billanook Estate vineyard, lunch at Seville Estate, Heley & Joey, Soumah Wines cellar door, pizzas at Trattoria d'Soumah, En Vie Blanc de Noir at Helen's Hill.